 The Shift of Boston Area Rent

 Boston is an absolutely amazing city.
-New Englanders, original and new, love the four seasons, the accessibility, the things to do, the history, the nearby beaches, the schools and medical centers, the sports, and much more.
+New Englanders, original and new, know there is a lot to love about Boston: the four seasons, the accessibility, the things to do, the history, the nearby beaches, the schools, and medical centers, the sports, and much more.
 The family-friendly hub and surrounding areas have something to offer everyone, including rapidly rising rent costs.
 In just over the last three to five years, rents have jumped to intimidating figures downtown and now in surrounding towns.
 From the more expensive areas such as Seaport, Beacon Hill, the South End and to places that used to be affordable such as Somerville, Southie, and Cambridge, people are finding it difficult to afford just about anything.

-With prices downtown starting to flat-line, they are still extremely high and have been pushing people a little further out from the center of the city for years.
-What this is doing is causing a rippling effect to other neighborhoods which now are in higher demand.
+With rental prices Downtown being extremely high, they have been pushing people a little further out from the center of the city for years.
+What this is doing is causing a rippling effect on other neighborhoods which now are in higher demand.
 As demand increases and supply is consumed, rent prices inflate and we are seeing that in areas that used to be a lot more affordable.

 Tips for Renters